tfgg/yournextmep/_candidates/eu2014/conservative/john-flack.md

 person: john-flack
 region: eastern
 party: conservative
-title: Eastern - Conservative Party - John Flack
+title: John Flack is running for MEP in Eastern for the Conservative Party
 incumbent: false
 ---